 Instead of saving space in the kitchen by putting the microwave over the range, move it to a built-in cubby under the counter.
 You may also be able to mount it under the cabinets, just above the counter.
 While over-the-range microwaves have been stylish for years, this kitchen trend is on the way out.

 Big bathtubs are impractical, both in how much space they take up and the amount of water used.
+It’s why they made it onto our list of top bathroom decor trends to skip.
 If you’re looking to buy a new tub, be sure you take a look at these tips.

 Bold kitchen colors are on trend, but avoid choosing bright colors for appliances.
 You wouldn’t put a ’70s avocado green or goldenrod refrigerator in your kitchen now, so just imagine how that bold red or seafoam green appliance will look in a few years.